top of page

 Access for all at environmental centre

 A Forest School and other associated sessions will run in the rehabilitated woodland five days a week, teaching activities such as shelter building, campfire cooking, wood carving and biodiversity studies.
-The 3,250 sq m wood will also host activities such as willow weaving, storytelling and mindfulness.
+The 3,250 sq m space will also host activities such as willow weaving, storytelling and mindfulness.

 Dr Emma Gardner, Head of Environment at the Diocese of Salford, said: “We are absolutely delighted with the support from Thermal Road Repairs.
 The pathway, which has been designed to be accessible by wheelchair users, has opened the woodland so we can now get started with the programmes and activities for all.
 The work was completed with care for our common home at the heart, aligning with the mission of the Centre.”